 By following these tips, you can enjoy fresh squash all winter long.

-Backyard gardeners often have an abundance of squash, which is a good thing!
-It is an inexpensive and easily available source of vitamin C and other nutrients.
+Backyard gardeners often have an abundance of squash, which is good.
+It is an inexpensive and readily available vitamin C and other nutrients source.

-You'll find many good options for storing, preserving, pickling and preparing squash.
-Best of all, squash is easy to grow and can be stored for a long time.
+You'll find many good options for storing, preserving, pickling and preparing the squash.
+Best of all, squash is easy to grow and can be stored long.